Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/10-Monitor-Storage-for-Security-Events-with-Azure-Monitor/README.md

 # Monitor Storage for Security Events with Azure Monitor

 ## Introduction
 This lab demonstrates how to monitor Azure Blob Storage for security events using Azure Monitor Logs.
-You will enable diagnostic logging on a storage account and configure alerts for anonymous access attempts.
+I will enable diagnostic logging on a storage account and configure alerts for anonymous access attempts.

 ## Lab Objectives
 - Enable diagnostic logging for Blob storage to a Log Analytics workspace